jcreedcmu/pyoro/DESIGN.md

 - Mechanisms are MOSTLY taught without explicit tutorial or description, by existing puzzles.

+#### Interesting Corner Cases

+I'm collecting in this section some examples of unexpected behavior or unlikely corners of state-space that might make for good puzzles.

+- Diagonal-up pushing of a button
+- Diagonal-crossing of a block
+- Skimming just behind a phased transient block
+- Running off the edge of a platform and then back to get enough combo momentum for something
+- A long ascent/descent can change horizontal direction multiple times, possibly interacting with buttons.
+- I **don't** presently have a notion of down-diagonal moves, but if I did, maybe could exploit subtle differences between down-left and left, down-right and down, and wait and down.

 ### Legibility

 - State should MOSTLY be immediately legible from information on the screen.